Banana Bread Muffins

 • Optional Topping – This is totally up to you, but we love to top our muffins with coarse sugar for a sparkly appearance and extra sweet taste!

-How to Make This Easy Banana Muffins Recipe
+How to Make This Easy Banana Bread Muffins Recipe

-1. Prepare.
 Before you begin, preheat your oven to 350 degrees Fahrenheit.
-Then, line a muffin pan with paper liners.
+Then, line a muffin tin with paper liners.

-2. Mash the bananas.
+1. Mash the bananas.
 Add the bananas to a large mixing bowl, and use a fork to mash them until smooth.
+Whisk the wet ingredients in a large bowl.

 Banana muffin batter in paper liners in a metal muffin pan.

-2. Cool.
-Allow the muffins to cool in the pan slightly.
+5. Cool.
+Allow the muffins to cool in the muffin pan slightly.
 Then, transfer them to a wire rack to cool completely.

 Common Questions